ashleychontos/sort-a-survey/README.md

 ## Attribution

-Written by Ashley Chontos, with contributions from:
-- BJ Fulton, Erik Petigura, for HIRES-related functions in `observing.py`
+Written by Ashley Chontos, with contributions from BJ Fulton, Erik Petigura, Joey Murphy, Ryan Rubenzahl, Sarah Blunt, Corey Beard, Tara Fetherolf, and Judah van Zandt.
-- Joey Murphy, for functionality related to exoplanet atmospheres (TKS SC3)
-- Corey Beard, Tara Fetherolf,
-Ryan Rubenzahl and Judah van Zandt.

 Please cite the [original publication](https://ui.adsabs.harvard.edu/abs/2009CoAst.160...74H/abstract) if you make use of this software or the TKS sample in your work.